Atrix256/RandomCode/WebGLPBR/Readme.txt

-* make specular IBL work.
+* specular IBL seems too strong maybe..
- * load in the custom mips into a single cube map.
- * pass the skybox to the shader
- * actually pass split sum texture to the shader
+ * Shader code to use the stuff: https://learnopengl.com/code_viewer_gh.php?code=src/6.pbr/2.2.2.ibl_specular_textured/2.2.2.pbr.fs

- * make it use the mips of the cube map them in the specular stuff.
+? does roughness slider etc work like you'd expect?
+ * allow roughness to go to zero now?

 * the cube maps aren't seamless. probably bad source data. need to look into it. maybe we are improperly bicubically interpolating across face edges, or we aren't adding half a pixel or something